Mpox

 What should I do if I’ve been exposed?

-• Don’t sleep in the same bed.
+• Don’t sleep in the same bed

-• Limit your contacts.
+• Limit physical contact

-• Get vaccinated (post-exposure vaccination).
+• Get vaccinated (postexposure vaccine)

 What should I do if I have symptoms?

-• Warn them that you have symptoms
+• Tell them you have symptoms

 • Wear a mask